lambe-lang/specification/README.md

 ### Data type definition

 ```
-enum Option a {
-    None
+data None
-    Some { v:a }
+data Some a { v:a }
-}
+type Option a = None | Some a
 ```

-Note: Should be compared to polymorphic variants!

 ### Data type implementation

 ```
 impl for Option a {
-    sig fold: self -> (None a -> b) -> (Some a -> b) -> b
+    sig fold: self -> (None -> b) -> (Some a -> b) -> b

-    def None.fold n _ = n self // self : None a
+    def None.fold n _ = n self // self : None
     def Some.fold _ s = s self // self : Some a
 }
 ```

 In this implementation for `Option a` we use a type named `self`.
-In fact self denotes the type of the receiver which is `Option a` in this case.
+In fact self denotes the type of the receiver which is `Option a` in this case defined thanks to the `for ...` declaration.
 Furthermore implementations are given for each option data type i.e. None and Some.

 ### Data type in action